-These results provide promising directions for understanding the physical mechanisms driving quenching in galaxies.
+These results provide promising directions for understanding the physical mechanisms that drive quenching in galaxies.
 Nonetheless, the heterogeneous sample used in this work might suffer from selection effects and more careful selections are needed to extract more robust conclusions.
-Fortunately, our study represents a very small region of the sky ($\approx63$ deg$^2$), compared to expected area surveyed by the \Euclid mission (about $\num{14000}$ deg$^2$).
-The combination of \Euclid photometric data with either \Euclid grism spectra and/or ancillary information will enable a far more comprehensive analysis, underscoring \Euclid's transformative potential in unravelling galaxy evolution on cosmological scales.
+Fortunately, our study represents a very small region of the sky ($\approx63$ deg$^2$) compared to the expected area surveyed by the \Euclid mission (about $\num{14000}$ deg$^2$).
+The combination of \Euclid photometric data with either \Euclid grism spectra and/or ancillary information will enable a far more comprehensive analysis, and underscores \Euclid's transformative potential in unravelling galaxy evolution on cosmological scales.

 \begin{appendix}